-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 "My use of social media is not Presidential - it's MODERN DAY PRESIDENTIAL," Trump's account tweeted on July 1, finishing with a flourish that appeared often in his tweets: "Make America Great Again!"

-Trump made policy — or at least tried to — via Twitter (for example: the transgender military ban announced in a series of tweets before his communications team and Defense Department were prepared to respond).
-He taunted adversaries domestic and international, endorsed candidates (some who won, two who lost in the same Senate race), played media critic, catered to his base supporters, and more than anything, he drove news cycles and American conversation day in and day out.
+Trump made policy — or at least tried to — via Twitter (For example: The transgender military ban was announced in a series of tweets before his communications team and Defense Department were prepared to respond).
+He taunted adversaries domestic and international, endorsed candidates (some who won, two who lost in the same Senate race), played media critic, catered to his base supporters and, more than anything, drove news cycles and American conversation day in and day out.

 As he explained to Maria Bartiromo on Fox Business in late October, "When I put it out, you put it immediately on your show.
 I mean, the other day, I put something out.
 Two seconds later, I'm watching your show.
 It's up."

-It's the president's way of going around the media filter directly to his voters, while at the same time reaching broad swaths of news consumers who may not even have accounts on the social network.
+It's the president's way of going around the media filter directly to his voters while at the same time reaching broad swaths of news consumers who may not even have accounts on the social network.

 The most retweeted posts tend to stoke more controversy than those on the list of most favorited.
 On the favorited list, there are several optimistic tweets posted around the time of the inauguration, for instance.

-Here are Trump's top ten most retweeted and favorited tweets of 2017:
+Here are Trump's Top 10 most retweeted and favorited tweets of 2017:

 Most Retweeted

 A tweet slamming CNN set off widespread criticism, with some suggesting that the president was promoting violence against the media.
-It features a 28 second video of Trump in 2007 body slamming a man on WWE's WrestleMania.
+It features a 28-second video of Trump in 2007 body-slamming a man on WWE's WrestleMania.
 It has been doctored so the man's head is covered by the CNN logo.
-This came within days of a tweet in which Trump, in very personal terms, attacked cable hosts from a different cable network, MSNBC.
+This came within days of a tweet in which Trump, in very personal terms, attacked hosts from a different cable network, MSNBC.

 The tweet about CNN posted just before the Sunday political talk shows aired, meaning it got a lot of attention.
 Trump's homeland security adviser, Thomas Bossert, defended the president.